-Reporting to the Provost & Vice-President: Academic, the Dean, Faculty of Science is responsible for the strategic direction and overall management of the Faculty, ensuring the Faculty’s research, teaching, service, and learning programs align with the University’s strategic direction, Strategic Academic Plan, Strategic Research Plan, and the Faculty of Science Strategic Plan, and fulfilling the University’s objectives as outlined in the Strategic Mandate Agreement.
+Reporting to the Provost & Vice-President: Academic, the Dean, Faculty of Science is responsible for leading the strategic direction and overall management of the Faculty, ensuring the Faculty’s research, teaching, service, and learning programs align with the University’s strategic direction, Strategic Academic Plan, Strategic Research Plan, and the Faculty of Science Strategic Plan, and fulfilling the University’s objectives as outlined in the Strategic Mandate Agreement.
 The Dean will serve as an advocate for students and faculty as well as an ambassador for the Faculty with external partners, including other academic institutions, industry, and government.
-The University remains committed to exploring options for moving forward with Laurier’s planned campus expansion to Milton, and the Dean will play a key role in this and in any related growth efforts.

-The ideal candidate will possess an academic record consistent with appointment to the rank of Professor at the University and a record of successful academic administrative and leadership experience.
-The next Dean, Faculty of Science should demonstrate a collaborative and consultative leadership style.
-The next Dean should have a familiarity with new academic program development and implementation and with program review and evaluation.
-The ideal candidate will also have a familiarity with strategic and operational planning, budgeting, faculty relations, and human resource processes.
+The ideal candidate will possess an academic record consistent with appointment to the rank of Professor at the University and a record of exceptionally successful research, teaching, and academic administrative and leadership experience.
+The next Dean, Faculty of Science should demonstrate a collaborative and consultative leadership style, with a passion for inclusive cultures.
+They will have an innovative lens to address new academic program development and implementation, and with program review and evaluation.
+The ideal candidate will also have a familiarity with strategic and operational planning, resource and financial management, faculty relations, and human resource processes.
 With a passion for and commitment to undergraduate and graduate student success and for fostering and supporting student learning, research, experience, growth, and development for all students, the ideal candidate will create strong relationships with faculty, staff, and students within the Faculty and across the University.
 The next Dean should also demonstrate an ability to identify, develop, and negotiate mutually beneficial strategic partnerships within the Faculty, across the University, and between the University and community, industry, government, educational, and research funding and granting partners.